martinthenext/ir-crowd-thesis/log.md

 Ran into memory problems bacause gigantic dense tf-idf matrices don't get garbage-collected properly.
 Trying different strategies and going to do profiling.

 Experiments show that memory is not enough to process one [sic] accuracy sequence.

+**UPDATE** This got implemented and is now running.
+Going to have a list of accuracy sequences in an `csv` file and then plot them in Excel.

+Now GPs seem to be running, we need to get them to an appropriate quality.
+Results that we're aiming at: way higher accuracy than majority voting at low amount of votes per document.
+Plan:

+1. Reimplement the accuracy measurement to include **all documents into the measurement**.
+Possibly toss a coin with the empirical probability of success measured from the dataset.

+2. Try getting parameters for the GP right.
+Parameters cannot be found by looking at the final accuracy, there should be some other way.